warmana/cloudant-docs-fork/source/includes/api/_search.md

 Once you've got an index written, you can query it with a `GET` request to `https://$USERNAME.cloudant.com/$DATABASE/_design/$DESIGN_ID/_search/$INDEX_NAME`.
 Specify your search query in the `query` query parameter.

 #### Query Parameters

-<aside class="warning">You must enable faceting before you can use the following parameters:
+<aside class="warning" role="complementary" aria-label="enablebeforeuse">You must enable faceting before you can use the following parameters:
 <ul>
 <li> `counts`
 <li> `ridges`
 <li> `drilldown`
 </ul>
 </aside>

 <!-- The numeric `limit` was suggested by Glynn, in FB 40734. -->